ace-001/Codis-Project/README.md

 ------------------------------------------
 -EXTRACT "CodisProject.zip" file

--IMPORT THE THIS PROJECT INTO ECLIPSE
+-IMPORT THIS PROJECT INTO ECLIPSE

 -RUN THE "ProjectApplication.java" file